Last updated 16 September 2025

 - provision of statements of account

-- provision of copies of documents
+- provision of copies of documents on request

 - cancellation of direct debits